Credit Utilization Explained: The Key to Boosting Your FICO Score

 3. Calculate Your Timeline: The calculator instantly provides your Debt-Free Date and a breakdown of how much principal versus interest you will pay.

-By seeing that an extra payment not only saves you thousands in interest but also shortens your timeline (e.g., shaving 14 YEARS off a $10,000 debt by paying only $50 extra per month), you visualize how quickly you are improving your utilization and, consequently, your FICO Score.
+By seeing that an extra payment not only saves you thousands in interest but also shortens your timeline, you visualize how quickly you are improving your utilization.